Morecambe F.C.: 2007–2022: Football League, including promotion to League One

-2011–19: The Jim Bentley Era

-On 13 May 2011, Bentley was appointed manager on a two-year contract, signing a two-year deal as player-manager.
-His first game as a professional manager was a 1–0 defeat at home to Barnet.
-The Shrimps then went on a run of four wins in all competitions, including a 2–0 victory over Barnsley in the League Cup.
-After his first nine games in charge, Morecambe sat top of the league after winning six, drawing two and losing just once.
-Morecambe's defence at this time was crucial, conceding just five goals in nine games.
-However, this didn't last, as a poor end to the season led to Morecambe finishing 15th in League Two, still an improvement on the previous season.
-Jim Bentley's second season began with a 3–0 win over Exeter City.
-However, inconsistent performances once again resulted in them slipping into mid-table.
-During the 2016–17 season, Bentley received a two-match touchline ban and was fined £1,000, though Morecambe fans paid the fine.

-2019–22: The Derek Adams Eras
+The 2009–10 season was Morecambe's last at Christie Park, and they finished in fourth place, qualifying for the play-offs, but lost 7–2 on aggregate to Dagenham & Redbridge.
+On 10 August 2010, Morecambe played their first match at the Globe Arena against Championship side Coventry City in the League Cup.
+Morecambe won 2–0, with Andy Fleming scoring the first two goals at the stadium..
+After the club finished the 2010–11 season in 20th place, Morecambe manager Sammy McIlroy left the club by mutual consent on 9 May 2011, after five years.

+On 13 May 2011, Jim Bentley signed a two-year deal as player-manager.
+After a promising start to the 2011–12 season, a poor end to the season led to Morecambe finishing 15th in League Two.
+In Bentley's second season they finished 16th.
+Bentley signed a two-year contract extension in October 2013, and two further extensions in August 2015 and October 2017.
+Over this period, Morecambe retained their League status with 18th, 11th, 21st, 18th, 22nd and 18th finishing positions.
+In May 2018, the club was sold to Bond Group Investments.

-Bentley left the club in October 2019 to take the manager's role at AFC Fylde, having spent 16 months as the longest serving manager in the top four tiers of English football.
-In November 2019, Morecambe appointed Derek Adams as manager, signing him to a two-and-a-half year contract.
-The remainder of the season, shortened by the COVID-19 pandemic, saw the Shrimps finish 22nd after 37 games played, still enough to avoid relegation.
+Bentley left in October 2019 to become AFC Fylde's manager, having spent 16 months as the then longest serving manager in the top four tiers of English football.
+In November 2019, Morecambe appointed Derek Adams as manager.
+The remainder of the season, shortened by the COVID-19 pandemic, saw the Shrimps finish 22nd after 37 games played, again avoiding relegation.

-The 2020–21 season proved to be a banner year.
-Among other events, the season saw the club face two Premier League sides in various cup competitions, falling to Newcastle United in the third round of the EFL Cup and to Chelsea in the third round of the FA Cup at Stamford Bridge; the latter equaled their furthest run in the FA Cup since the early 2000s.
-The club also saw success in the league, qualifying for the League Two play-offs with 78 points, good enough for fourth in the league; they missed out on automatic promotion by a single point.
-Following a 3–2 aggregate win over Tranmere Rovers in the semi-final, the club confirmed a spot in the League Two play-off Final for the first time in their history, where they faced Newport County.
-On 31 May 2021, Morecambe beat Newport County 1–0 in the 2021 League Two play-off Final at Wembley Stadium after Carlos Mendes Gomes converted a penalty in the 107th minute, earning the Shrimps promotion to League One, the third tier of English football, for the first time in their history.
+In the 2020–21 season, the club faced two Premier League sides in two cup competitions, falling to Newcastle United in the third round of the EFL Cup and to Chelsea in the third round of the FA Cup at Stamford Bridge; the latter equalled their furthest run in the FA Cup since the early 2000s.
+In the league, the club qualified in fourth place for the League Two play-offs with 78 points, missing automatic promotion by one point.
+Following a 3–2 aggregate win over Tranmere Rovers in the semi-final, the club reached a first League play-off final.
+In the 2021 League Two play-off final against Newport County at Wembley Stadium on 31 May 2021, Morecambe won 1–0, after Carlos Mendes Gomes converted a penalty in the 107th minute.
+This earned the Shrimps promotion to League One, the third tier of English football, for the first time in their history.
+Adams resigned three days later to become manager of Bradford City.

-Adams resigned three days later, with the club stating that he had left "to pursue an opportunity elsewhere," which proved to be the managerial job at Bradford City.